ahmedCoder12424/cse15l-lab-reports/LabReport5.md

 ## 1. -N

-The -N option ensures the the less output shows line numbers which can be incredibly helpful in an especially large file to find specific lines.
+The `-N` option ensures the the less output shows line numbers which can be incredibly helpful in an especially large file to find specific lines.

 Example #1

+In this example, I used the `-N` option on the file "ch7.txt" and it improves the `less`output by showing line numbers making it easy to find items in the file.

 __command:__
 ```